-March Browns and Gray Foxes were once considered separate species, and even differ a little in appearance, but they are now known to be the same.
-The Gray Fox form seems to develop after the March Brown form.
-Both forms are great for fishing.
-Though the adult lifespan of the March Brown Mayfly is short (a day), the presence of adults and swarms can last for a week as fully grown nymphs leave the water to molt.
+March Browns and Gray Foxes were once considered separate Mayfly species, and even differ a little in appearance, but they are now known to be the same.
+The Gray Fox form seems to develop a little later than the March Brown form.
+Both are great for fishing.
+Though the adult lifespan of the March Brown Mayfly is short (just about a day), the presence of adults and swarms can last for a week as fully grown nymphs leave the water to molt.

 Scientific Name: Maccaffertium vicarium

 Other Name(s): March Brown Dun, Gray Fox Dun, March Brown Spinner, American March Brown,

 Size (Adult; Length): 9mm to 16mm (0.35in to 0.62in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.